 Group A streptococcal throat infection has classically been attributed as causing bouts of rheumatic fever, although group A streptococcal skin infections have also been proposed as being able to cause disease 2.
 Symptoms appear weeks after the initial infection 1.

-Modified Jones criteria
+Revised Jones criteria

 Evidence of group A beta hemolytic streptococcus infection (raised anti-Streptolysin O titer, positive throat culture, recent scarlet fever or positive Streptococcal A antibodies) and 2 major or 1 major and 2 minor criteria 2.